httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Algorithm
 Values](https://www.iana.org/assignments/http-dig-alg/) registry.

+IANA is asked to update the "Reference" for this registry to refer this document.

+New registrations will be permitted through the Specification Required policy {{!BCP26}}.

 ## Obsolete "contentMD5" token in Digest Algorithm {#iana-contentMD5}

 This memo adds the "contentMD5" token in the [HTTP Digest Algorithm